indigo-dc/oidc-agent/gitbook/oidc-add.md

   -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version

+Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.

 Report bugs to <https://github.com/indigo-dc/oidc-agent/issues>.
 ```